-We always ask for the number of days of outstanding holiday to be specifically stated in the settlement agreement to avoid any misunderstanding (especially where there is carried over holiday from a previous holiday year).
+We always ask for the number of days of outstanding holiday to be specifically stated in the settlement agreement to avoid any misunderstanding (especially where there is holiday carried over from a previous holiday year).

 Where your termination date is extended, this may have the effect of increasing your holiday entitlement.

-If you are receiving a payment in lieu instead of you working your notice period, strictly speaking you are not entitled to compensation for the holiday that would have accrued to you during that period but you should still try asking for it.
+If you are receiving a payment in lieu instead of you working your notice period, strictly speaking, you are not entitled to compensation for the holiday that would have accrued to you during that period but you should still try asking for it.

-If you are not required to work your notice period you should be offered a PILON.
+If you are not required to work your notice period you should be offered a PILON clause.
 The length of your notice period is usually determined by your employment contract.
 However, if your contractual notice period is short it can sometimes be increased under statute depending on your length of service.
 Where there is no signed contract of employment you should argue for the notice period applicable to your peers or the industry norm.

 If your employment contract gives your employer the right to make a PILON payment, your employer has the contractual power to pay you in lieu instead of making you work your notice period.
-Check the wording of any PILON to see whether your employer has to pay you benefits in addition to salary for the notice period.
+Check the wording of any PILON clause to see whether your employer has to pay you benefits in addition to salary for the notice period.

 Sometimes employers will try to pay a departing employee a tax-free lump sum under a settlement agreement in place of making a PILON payment.
 You should object to this approach because there are very strict HMRC rules which state that usual deductions should always be made from contractual notice pay.

-Unless there has been a serious instance of misconduct employers usually agree to include a clause in a settlement agreement providing that the employer will respond to any request for a reference (in writing or orally) in accordance with an agreed form or reference, usually appended to the agreement.
+Unless there has been a serious instance of misconduct employers usually agree to include a clause in a settlement agreement providing that the employer will respond to any request for a reference (in writing or orally) in accordance with an agreed form or reference, usually this is appended to the agreement.